asyncapi/spec/spec/asyncapi.md

 ---|:---:|---
 <a name="messageTraitObjectHeaders"></a>headers | [Schema Object](#schemaObject) &#124; [Reference Object](#referenceObject) | Schema definition of the application headers.
 Schema MUST be of type "object".
 It **MUST NOT** define the protocol headers.
 <a name="messageTraitObjectCorrelationId"></a>correlationId | [Correlation ID Object](#correlationIdObject) &#124; [Reference Object](#referenceObject) | Definition of the correlation ID used for message tracing or matching.
-<a name="messageTraitObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format/language used to define the message payload.
-If omitted, implementations should parse the payload as a [Schema object](#schemaObject).
 <a name="messageTraitObjectContentType"></a>contentType | `string` | The content type to use when encoding/decoding a message's payload.
 The value MUST be a specific media type (e.g. `application/json`).
 When omitted, the value MUST be the one specified on the [defaultContentType](#defaultContentTypeString) field.
 <a name="messageTraitObjectName"></a>name | `string` | A machine-friendly name for the message.
 <a name="messageTraitObjectTitle"></a>title | `string` | A human-friendly title for the message.